-By working closely with print technicians, I am hoping to remove barriers that stop students engaging with printmaking, the most present one being the lack of accessibility and visibility of the area.
-I am not looking to develop a love of print in students, but to expose them to technical tools so they can make informed decisions about the mediums in their work.
+By working closely with print technicians, my aim is to remove barriers that stop students engaging with printmaking, the most present one being the lack of accessibility.

 - 2. What sources will you read or reference?
 Share 5 to 10.

 Tjora, A (2006). writing small discoveries: an exploration of fresh observer's observations Qualitative research.